mayonezu216/Awesome-PU-learning/README.md

   - Erinc Merdivan, Mohammad Reza Loghmani, Matthieu Geist.
 NIPS 2017.
   - Keywords: energy-based model, Positive and Unlabeled (PU) learning, covariate shift, imbalanced data.
   - <details><summary>Digest</summary> This article introduces an energy-based model that is adversarial regarding data: it minimizes the energy for a given data distribution (the positive samples) while maximizing the energy for another given data distribution (the negative or unlabeled samples).
 The model is especially instantiated with autoencoders where the energy, represented by the reconstruction error, provides a general distance measure for unknown data.
 The resulting neural network thus learns to reconstruct data from the first distribution while crushing data from the second distribution.
 This solution can handle different problems such as Positive and Unlabeled (PU) learning or covariate shift, especially with imbalanced data.
 Using autoencoders allows handling a large variety of data, such as images, text or even dialogues.

+- Recovering True Classifier Performance in Positive-Unlabeled Learning.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/10937/10796)
+  - Shantanu Jain, Martha White, Predrag Radivojac.
+AAAI 2017.
+  - Keywords: ROC curve, AUC, Precision Recall curve, asymmetric noise, positive unlabeled learning, class prior estimation.
+  - <details><summary> Digest</summary> In this work, we show that the typically used performance measures such as the receiver operating characteristic curve, or the precision recall curve obtained on such data can be corrected with the knowledge of class priors; i.e., the proportions of the positive and negative examples in the unlabeled data.
+We extend the results to a noisy setting where some of the examples labeled positive are in fact negative and show that the correction also requires the knowledge of the proportion of noisy examples in the labeled positives.

 - Semi-supervised AUC optimization based on positive-unlabeled learning.[[paper]](https://link.springer.com/content/pdf/10.1007/s10994-017-5678-9.pdf?pdf=button)
   - Tomoya Sakai, Gang Niu & Masashi Sugiyama.
 Machine Learning 2017.